-6.2.
-Prescribed activities - compliance with legal obligations
+6.2 Prescribed activities - compliance with legal obligations

-In addition to the requirements, standards and specifications set out in the Act and the Regulations, certificates cannot be created for prescribed activities if they are not undertaken in accordance with the provisions of the following legislation (and regulations made under any of those acts):
+In addition to the requirements, standards and specifications set out in the Act and the Regulations, certificates cannot be created for prescribed activities if they are not undertaken in accordance with the provisions of the legislation (and regulations or codes of practice made under any of those acts) applicable to the activity, including;

-- Australian Consumer Law (Victoria) - Electricity Safety Act 1998 (Vic);
+- Australian Consumer Law (Victoria); - Electricity Safety Act 1998 (Vic);

-- Gas Safety Act 1997 (Vic);

-- Occupational Health and Safety Act 2004 (Vic)

-- · Building Act 1993 (Vic),
+- Gas Safety Act 1997 (Vic); - Occupational Health and Safety Act 2004 (Vic); - Building Act 1993 (Vic); - Ozone Protection, Synthetic Greenhouse Gas Management Act 1989.

-6.3.
-Compliance with training requirements
+6.3 Compliance with training and competency requirements

-From a date to be specified by the commission, an activity must be undertaken by a person who meets any applicable training requirements specified by the commission under chapter 7.
+An activity must be undertaken by a scheme participant who meets the applicable training and competency requirements specified by the commission under chapter 7.

-6.4.
-Project-based activities
+6.4 Project-based activities